What is virtual bookkeeping? And how does it work?

 A virtual bookkeeper handles the same work an in-house bookkeeper would, but does it from a separate location, often as part of a team that supports several clients at once.

 Platforms like QuickBooks Online, Xero, Sage Business Cloud, and Wave let bookkeepers and business owners view the same numbers in real time, from anywhere with an internet connection.
+Choosing the right platform is equally important for businesses evaluating the best bookkeeping software for small businesses in Canada based on automation, scalability, and reporting needs.

 For a Canadian SME, that usually means working with a bookkeeper or team in another city or province, while staying fully aligned with CRA rules, GST/HST filings, and any provincial requirements that apply.